primeharbor/breaches.cloud/content/incidents/ftx/index.md

 2. Wallet Keys stored in Secrets Manager
 	> "private keys to billions of dollars in crypto assets were stored in AWS Secrets Manager ... any of the many FTX Group employees who had access to AWS Secrets Manager or the password vault could access certain of the keys and unilaterally transfer the corresponding assets." (pg 28)

-	> Footnote: In the infrequent instances in which the FTX Group stored private keys in encrypted form, it stored the decryption key in AWS Secrets Manager and not in a protected form, such as HSM.
-As a result, the decryption keys could easily be retrieved by an unauthorized actor, thereby dramatically reducing the value of encryption (pg 28)
+	> Footnote: "In the infrequent instances in which the FTX Group stored private keys in encrypted form, it stored the decryption key in AWS Secrets Manager and not in a protected form, such as HSM.
+As a result, the decryption keys could easily be retrieved by an unauthorized actor, thereby dramatically reducing the value of encryption" (pg 28)

 3. Secrets Mismanagement
 	> "the passwords for encrypting the private keys of wallet nodes were stored in plain text, committed to the code repository..., and reused across different wallet nodes such that if one were compromised, every other node with the same password could be compromised as well.
 Furthermore, wallet node servers were not securely segregated from connected servers such that anyone who compromised the FTX Group’s computing environment could potentially compromise its wallet nodes. (pg 29-30)